openai/openai-quickstart-python/README.md

 # OpenAI API Quickstart - Python example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This is an example chat app intended to get you started with your first OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart) project.
+It uses the Chat Completions API to create a simple general purpose chat.

 ## Setup